-Anime Studio Debut 7 review
+Anime Studio Debut 7 full review

 Smith Micro has an eclectic range of software, offering Poser on the one hand — used by creative 3D artists the world over — and Mac StuffIt on the other.
 Anime Studio Debut 7 is very definitely in the former camp, offering a feature-rich package for amateur animators at a competitive price.

 This is a timeline-based application that borrows a lot of paradigms from Adobe Flash, including the idea of symbols and a library.
 It challenges itself to make animation a breeze – and in the main, it works.

 A key criterion is ease of use, and here it doesn’t disappoint.
 The default application state offers a choice of normal or beginner mode and also includes a fully modelled character ready for tweaking and development.

 Perhaps one of the weakest points of Studio Debut 7 is the user interface, which looks like a badly designed application from Windows 3.1.
 It has a distinct lack of finesse and grace, and this makes the application feel a lot less usable than it actually is.
 Don’t be put off, however.
 The beginner’s mode demonstrates the basics and very quickly you’ll be creating simple stories.